What is an Add-Back? Understanding Adjusted EBITDA

 Add-backs or Adjustments to EBITDA as Part of the Business Valuation process

-When your business is receiving a business valuation report, a dynamic process that helps assess the actual value of companies, add-backs, or discretionary expenses will be evaluated during the business valuation process.
+When evaluating a business, which is a dynamic process that helps assess the company’s operating profitability and actual value of companies, the business valuation process will evaluate add-backs or discretionary expenses.

 You will also hear the term normalized EBITDA or adjustments to income to describe the add-backs to the EBITDA process.
 Your EBITDA calculation should be easy to understand with solid proof.